Britain's Got Talent - Voting Terms and Conditions

 Voting method and cost:

-If there are technical or other issues with the PRTS Phone, MSDC, in-app or Irish votes, the Promoter and the producers of the Programme reserve the right to discount the PRTS Phone, MSDC, in-app and/or Irish votes (as applicable) and announce the result of the vote without including those affected votes.
+If there are technical or other issues with the PRTS Phone, MSDC, or online votes, the Promoter and the producers of the Programme reserve the right to discount the PRTS Phone, MSDC or online votes (as applicable) and announce the result of the vote without including those affected votes.